HelainSchoonjans/grails-as-docker-container/README.md

 You will need to tick the "Expose daemon on tcp://localhost:2375 wihtout TLS" checkbox in the docker settings.

+## Other troubleshooting
 If you get the error "driver failed programming external connectivity on endpoint": restart docker.

 If you get the error "exec user process caused "no such file or directory": run dos2unix on app-entrypoint.sh.

+On 'no main manifest attribute, in /app/application.jar', you need to make the generated war/jar file executable; add these lines to the build.gradle:

+    springBoot {
+        // Enable the creation of a fully
+        // executable archive file.
+        executable = true
+    }

 # How to pass grails environment to the container